 Occipital Nerve Stimulation is one migraine treatment option available to migraine sufferers.
-According to the Migraine Research Foundation, migraine is the third most prevalent illness in the world, affecting 28 million men, women, and children in the United States and approximately one billion people worldwide.
-While there are a variety of different treatments available, they are not always successful for all individuals who suffer from chronic severe headaches and migraine.
+According to the American Migraine Foundation, migraine is the third most prevalent illness in the world, affecting over 37 million men, women, and children in the United States and approximately one billion people worldwide.
+While there are a variety of different treatments available, they are not always successful for all individuals who suffer from chronic severe headaches and migraines.

 Understanding Occipital Nerve Stimulation